Biden's 2012 targets: Ohio, Pennsylvania, Florida

-Biden is also targeting organized labor, speaking frequently with union leaders in Ohio ahead of last week's vote on a state law that would have curbed collective bargaining rights for public workers.
-Voters struck down the measure, and Biden traveled to Cleveland Tuesday to celebrate the victory with union members.
+Biden is also targeting organized labor, speaking frequently with union leaders in Ohio ahead of a vote earlier this month on a state law that would have curbed collective bargaining rights for public workers.
+After voters struck down the measure, Biden traveled to Cleveland to celebrate the victory with union members.

 The Democratic official said the vice president will also be a frequent visitor to Iowa and New Hampshire in the coming weeks, seeking to steal some of the spotlight from the Republican presidential candidates blanketing those states ahead of the January caucus and primary.

 And while Obama may have declared that he won't be commenting on the Republican presidential field until there's a nominee, Biden is following no such rules.
 He's calling out GOP candidates by name, and in true Biden style, he appears to be relishing in doing so.

 During a speech last month to the Florida Democratic Convention, Biden singled out "Romney and Rick", criticizing former Massachusetts Gov. Mitt Romney for saying the government should let the foreclosure crisis hit rock bottom, and hammering Texas Gov. Rick Perry's assertion that he would send U.S. troops into Mexico.